openweb3-io/miniapps/apps/docs/platform/swipe-behavior.md

 In any case, users will still be able to minimize and close the Mini App by swiping the Mini App's header.

-To disable vertical page swipes, Telegram Mini Apps provides a method called [web_app_setup_swipe_behavior](methods.md#web-app-setup-swipe-behavior).
+To disable vertical page swipes, Openweb3 Mini Apps provides a method called [web_app_setup_swipe_behavior](methods.md#web-app-setup-swipe-behavior).